andreasplesch/QGIS-X3D-Processing/README.md

    - need to be in projected crs, then just use first point as reference, and first point geographic coordinates for geolocation
  - GeoLOD option: use gdal tile functionality for both DEM and imagery
  - add accurate picking: done
+ - passive picking: add crosshair at center and report values from there.
+For mobile.
  ...

 ## Examples